It never occurred to me…

 Function – keep food cold

-Potential failure modes1)compressor fails due to age
+Potential failure modes – 1)compressor fails due to age

 2) refrigerator deliberately turned off